Ginger Background & Basics

 But, as you already know, these drugs are flawed.
 NSAIDs reduce all prostaglandins, including the protective, anti-inflammatory kind.
 That’s why NSAIDs have side effects.13

 Ginger takes a more selective—and much safer—approach in the type of prostaglandins it targets.
 Ginger inhibits PgE225—one kind of pro-inflammatory prostaglandin that lives in a painful uterus.26 In fact, the build up of PgE2 in the uterus is a root cause of period cramps.

 As part of the natural hormone fluxes that happen throughout the cycle, levels of the hormone progesterone drop just before menstruation begins.
 The drop in progesterone triggers the production of pain-causing prostaglandins to accumulate in the uterus27—a muscular organ, also known as the womb.

 PgE2 prostaglandins then trigger the uterine muscles to contract, or tighten up.
-The uterus is capable of some serious muscle contractions (case in point: childbirth).
+The uterus is capable of some serious muscle contractions.
 When these muscles contract very strongly, they can press against nearby blood vessels that deliver blood to the uterus.
 Blood carries oxygen, so no blood flow means uterine muscles can’t get the oxygen they need to function properly.
 Depriving the uterine muscles of oxygen is painful, and results in cramping.28

 The Latest Ginger & Dysmenorrhea Research

 The healing force of ginger is documented in hundreds of scientific studies.17,31,32 However, there are only seven studies that have specifically investigated ginger in women with dysmenorrhea.29,33,34,35,36,37,38

 While studies are limited in number, all are randomized controlled trials (the gold standard as far as study designs go), all were conducted fairly recently, and all concluded that ginger is effective at combating period pain.
 Some of these studies compared ginger to placebo, while others compared ginger to over-the-counter painkillers.

 The benefits of ginger are the real deal, not just the placebo effect at work.
 Three recent studies have tested ginger against placebo.
 These studies involved a total of 266 women with dysmenorrhea.
 A total of 141 women were given ginger capsules while 125 women were given placebo pills.